taoensso/telemere/wiki/4-Handlers.md

    (let [handler-fn
          (fn a-handler:my-handler ; Note naming convention

-           ;; Shutdown arity - called by Telemere exactly once when the handler ;; is to be shut down.
-           ([]
-            ;; Can no-op, or finalize/free resources as necessary.
-            )

-           ;; Main arity - called by Telemere whenever the handler should handle ;; the given signal.
-Never called after shutdown.
+           ;; Main arity, called by Telemere when handler should process given signal ([signal]
-           ([signal]
             ;; Do something with given signal (write to console/file/queue/db, etc.).
             ;; Return value is ignored.
+            )

+           ;; Optional stop arity for handlers that need to close/release resources or ;; otherwise finalize themselves during system shutdown, etc. Called by ;; Telemere when appropriate, but ONLY IF the handler's dispatch options ;; include a truthy `:needs-stopping?` value (false by default).
+           ([]
+            ;; Close/release resources, etc.
             ))

          ;; (Advanced) optional default handler dispatch opts,